mihaigalos/git-change-operator/docs/user-guide/resource-references.md

 ### Security Considerations

-!!! warning "Sensitive Data"
+> [!WARNING]
-    Be careful when exporting Secrets or resources containing sensitive information.
+> Be careful when exporting Secrets or resources containing sensitive information.
 Ensure your Git repository has appropriate access controls.

 ### Path Organization